DFHack/dfhack/README.rst

 .. admonition:: ISSUE

-    Since this building is a machine, and machine collapse code cannot be modified, it would collapse over true open space.
+    Since this building is a machine, and machine collapse code cannot be hooked, it would collapse over true open space.
     As a loophole, down stair provides support to machines, while being passable, so use them.